HL7/US-Core/input/intro-notes/StructureDefinition-us-core-patient-intro.md

 **Each Patient Must Have:**

-1. a patient identifier (e.g. MRN)
+1. a patient identifier (e.g., MRN)
 1. a patient name
 1. a gender*